mcomella/is-it-in-nightly/README.md

     npm install

 ## Run
-To run locally:

-    ./run_dev
+To compile & run:

+    ./build
+    cd dist && python -m SimpleHTTPServer

-By default, connect to `localhost:5000`.
+By default, connect to `localhost:8000`.

-To run via heroku Procfile:

-    ./heroku local web

-## Config
-You can use the `PORT` environment variable to specify an alternative port.

 ## Misc
 A previous version of this ran locally in a python script, accessing the user's